Congratulations on your new Sensor Kit!

 Look at the Cloud Connector troubleshooting guide.

-Devices can also be identified by using Studio's built-in QR scanning for quick and efficient identification across all your projects.
+Studio has built-in QR scanning for quick and efficient identification across projects.

 Step 5 Place your sensors

-The included adhesive fastens the sensors to most surfaces permanently.
+When it comes to our 19mm sensors, the included adhesive fastens them to most surfaces permanently.
 If the installation is temporary, we suggest using a mounting putty.
 Find more mounting tips in the guide on adhesives for different mounting conditions.